risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 With the source created, you can create multiple CDC tables that ingests data from different tables in the upstream database without needing to specify the database connection parameters again.

 For instance, the following CDC table in RisingWave ingests data from table `t1` in database `mydb`.
-When specifying the MySQL table name in the `FROM` clause after the keyword `TABLE`, the database name must also be qualified.
+When specifying the MySQL table name in the `FROM` clause after the keyword `TABLE`, the database name must also be specified.

 ```sql
 CREATE TABLE t1_rw (